Religious Education

 Pupils begin their journey of The Big Story through ‘Core Learning’ and then gain a deeper understanding of religious ideas through ‘Digging deeper’ learning.
 We believe that Religious Education is unique in the school curriculum and that it underpins learning throughout the school.

-Through our RE curriculum we expose pupils to learning about other religions: Christianity, Islam, Hinduism, Judaism, Sikhism and Buddhism.
+Through our RE curriculum children learn world faiths: Christianity, Islam, Hinduism, Judaism, Sikhism and Buddhism.

 We acknowledge that each religion studied can contribute to the education of all our pupils in preparing them for life beyond Brierley.